YYuzuru/DataPlotting/README.md

 DataPlotting lies in its complete customizability, making it a perfect fit for any 2D, 3D, or VR project developed within the Unity game engine.

+### Limitations
+- Draw only continuous functions
+- limited amount of points

 ### Installation and setup
 Import the .unitypackage file into your project and add the DataPlot-Prefab to your hierarchy.
 DO NOT rename the prefab in your hierarchy or any of its children.
 ## Setting up